-The Edgewater Bridge carries W. Mukilteo Blvd. across Edgewater Creek at the western limits of Everett.
+The Edgewater Bridge carries W Mukilteo Blvd across Edgewater Creek at the western limits of Everett.
 The road is an important arterial for the Boulevard Bluffs neighborhood, and the bridge is used daily by nearby residents, transit, ferry traffic, school buses and emergency responders.

 The current bridge was built in 1946 and is at the end of its useful life.
 While safe for daily use, it is functionally obsolete, structurally deficient and currently operates under load restrictions.
-It is also seismically vulnerable – if two of the three bridges along W. Mukilteo Blvd. were lost in a major earthquake, nearby neighborhoods could be isolated.
+It is also seismically vulnerable – if two of the three bridges along W Mukilteo Blvd. were lost in a major earthquake, nearby neighborhoods could be isolated.

-Building a new bridge is a long-term investment in our transportation system, providing for the safety of everyone walking, using a wheelchair, pushing a stroller, biking and driving on W. Mukilteo Blvd.
+Building a new bridge is a long-term investment in our transportation system, providing for the safety of everyone walking, driving or using a wheelchair, stroller or bike on W Mukilteo Blvd.

 Read our fact sheet to learn more about the Edgewater Bridge project.

-Estimated budget of $22 million:
+The project has estimated budget of $22 million:

-- $5.5 million City of Everett Bond
+- $5.5 million City of Everett bond

 - $4.5 million City transportation funds

-- Edgewater Park public outreach and design
+- 2021-2022: Edgewater Park public outreach and design

 Gael Fisk, PE

-Sign up for future updates by subscribing to the ’Edgewater Bridge Project Updates’ news flash category.
+Sign up for future updates by subscribing to the ’Edgewater Bridge Project Updates’ News Flash category.